 Glen Koroluk has spent most of his working career in the non-profit and charitable sector as a community organizer and coordinator on issues and projects such as housing, food sovereignty, community development, and environmental protection.
 He is currently the executive director of the Manitoba Eco-Network and volunteers as a board member with the National Farmers Foundation, Canadian Environmental Network, and his local community club, Valour CC.
 He holds a BSc. from the University of Winnipeg that focused on geography and statistics.

-Are Class Actions the way to go?
+Are class actions the way to go?

 Class action lawsuits present an opportunity for many individuals to join forces in taking on typically bigger and more powerful entities.
 This tool is being increasingly used in the environmental context to protect individual and collective rights to a clean and healthy environment.
 This webinar will focus on these developments in the legal world and what promise Class actions might hold for furthering environmental justice.
-Invited guests are Professor Jasminka Kalajdzic and Catherine Gauthier.

-Professor Kalajdzic is an associate professor at Windsor Law where she teaches courses on legal ethics, evidence, and class actions.
+Professor Jasminka Kalajdzic – Professor Kalajdzic is an associate professor at Windsor Law where she teaches courses on legal ethics, evidence, and class actions.
 Professor Kalajdzic is widely published, including Class Actions in Canada: The Promise and Reality of Access to Justice (2018) and The Law of Class Actions in Canada (co-authored, 2015).
 Professor Kalajdzic was the co-principal researcher and co-author of the Law Commission of Ontario’s Class Action Report (2019).
 She speaks regularly about class actions at scholarly and judicial conferences in Canada, the United States, and Europe.
 She served two terms as a member of the Law Foundation of Ontario’s Class Proceedings Committee and is the Canadian representative in an International Research Collaborative on Collective Litigation.
 She co-teaches a comparative class action seminar with colleagues at Stanford, Tilburg, and Leuphana Universities.
 She is the founder and clinic director of the Class Action Clinic, the first clinic in the world to focus on the needs and interests of class members.